 2. You are filing your own case to ask a court to take away (or “disestablish”) the offender’s parental rights:

 If your child is younger than 4, and the offender is the legal parent or could be a presumed parent, you can file a “Petition to Disestablish Parentage.”
 When you file that paperwork, file with it a Sexual Assault Allegation form, and ask the court to hold a hearing.
-See the listings under “Legal Help” in the Resources section at the end of this publication.

 3. You are getting a divorce or legal separation from the offender: